LamHi/book-lib-seat/README.md

 1. Download and install xampp.
 (You can search xampp in Google, and then you can find it)
 2. Download all the files of the project from Github, and then place them under \xampp\htdocs.
 3. Open xampp-control.exe, start Apache and MySQL (No need to start other services).
-4. Open a web browser, insert localhost/bls, and then you can get to index.php of our project.
+4. Open a web browser, insert localhost/bls, and then you can get to index.php of our project. (or depends on your file name)
 5. If you want to use the database, go to localhost/phpmyadmin.
 You should import bls.sql to the database if you don't want to create a new bls databse.
 OTHERWISE, YOU CAN'T LOGIN AND ACCESS ANY BOOK ACTION IN THE WEBPAGES!!!
 6. You can add new accounts to the login system, the admin password is "nathan".